 -

-Regarding printing: We’ve designed this journey to be low-ink and low-stress.
-Most of the curriculum is meant to be viewed digitally while your hands are busy at the table.
-You only need to print what you want to use—like specific Wonder Journal prompts or heirloom templates.
+We’ve designed this journey to be low-ink and low-stress.
+Most of the curriculum is meant to be viewed on your phone or tablet while your hands are busy at the table.
+You only need to print what you want to use, such as specific Wonder Journal prompts or Heirloom Project guides.

 -